demarillacizere/demarillacizere/README.md

 I'm Demarillac.

-- 🔭 I’m currently working on a cool Python project
+- 🔭 I’m currently working on a cool Python project.
-- 🌱 I’m currently learning all about PHP and Python
+- 🌱 I’m currently learning all about PHP and Python.
 - 👯 I’m looking to collaborate on any amazing Python/PHP/Javascript projects
 - 📫 Reach out to me by email at: izered3@gmail.com